PuppyPi/datashets-simple-java-jdbc/README.md

-# datashets-simple-java-jdbc
+# datashets-sql-java
-A connector for SimpleDatashets to SQL Tables (in Java)
+A connector for Datashets to SQL Tables (in Java, using JDBC)